-Both PowaKaddy and Motocaddy seem to have locked on to this potential trend too, with both brands flexing impressive entry-level electric trolleys for 2022.
-Here, we're going to take a look at the full ranges from Motocaddy and Powakaddy to help you decide which electric trolley is best for you.
-We'll focus purely on electric models here, but you can check out our guide on the best push carts if motorised models aren't for you - our review on the Motocaddy Cube Push Cart should give you an idea of the benefits of pushing.
+Both PowaKaddy and Motocaddy locked on to this potential trend last year, with both brands flexing impressive entry-level electric trolleys.
+The latest trend for 2023 is undoubtedly the remote electric trolley with both brands launching all-new remote models for 2023.
+Here, we're going to take a look at the full ranges from Motocaddy and Powakaddy to help you decide which electric trolley is best for you in 2023.
+We'll focus purely on electric models here, but you can check out our guide on the best push carts if motorised models aren't for you - our reviews of the Motocaddy Cube Push Cart or the PowaKaddy Micra should give you an idea of the benefits of pushing.

-We'll start with the entry-level versions - the 2022 Motocaddy S1 and PowaKaddy FX3 respectively - and then take a look at GPS models and ultra-compact models from both brands.
-With brand new the Powakaddy CT8 GPS just launched and the Motocaddy M5 GPS boasting cellular connectivity, it's an equally exciting time to be investing in compact GPS electric trolleys too.
-We're expecting more announcements from both brands across 2022 and we'll keep this page refreshed accordingly.
+We'll start with the latest remote golf trolleys in the shape of the Motocaddy M7 GPS and PowaKaddy RX1 and RX1 GPS respectively.
+We'll also cover entry-level versions like the 2022 Motocaddy S1 and PowaKaddy FX3 while also taking a detailed look at GPS models and ultra-compact models from both brands.
+With the Powakaddy CT8 GPS and the Motocaddy M5 GPS having stellar 2022s, it's an equally exciting time to be investing in compact GPS electric trolleys too.

 Motocaddy Vs PowaKaddy - Entry Level Electric Trolleys

-To start, what is an entry-level electric trolley?
-Quite simply, it is each brand's simplest and most cost-effective electric trolley in the range.
+Each brand's simplest and most cost-effective electric trolley in the range comes in the shape of a few so-called 'entry-level' models.
 They are an easy and affordable way for new or existing golfers to have the simplest experience of an electric trolley out on course and they are often characterised by an easy, quick folding mechanism as well as a simple but effective display and controls.

-Starting with Motocaddy, the brand has just announced its brand new S1 electric trolley will drop at the end of February 2022.
-It's a new look model and the S1 moniker that has been one of Motocaddy's flagship models since 2006.
-The new S1 features Motocaddy's quickest ever 1-step folding system which can reportedly have golfers ready with their bag and trolley in seconds.
-It also folds 16 percent smaller than the previous S1 trolley, meaning less worrying about space in your car or garage.
-Included in this space saving technology are the wheels that can be inverted during transportation or storage.
-While the S1 doesn't fold down as small as the compact M-Series trolleys, it will still be a well sized trolley for most golfers.
+Motocaddy's entry-level trolley comes in the shape of the 2022 S1.
+Launched in - you guessed it - 2022, it was a new look model that brought the S1 moniker directly into the 2020s after its first launch in 2006.
+The S1 features Motocaddy's quickest ever 1-step folding system which can reportedly have golfers ready with their bag and trolley in seconds.
+It also folds 16 per cent smaller than the previous S1 trolley, meaning less worrying about space in your car or garage.
+Included in this space-saving technology are the wheels that can be inverted during transportation or storage.
+While the S1 doesn't fold down as small as the compact M-Series trolleys, it will still be a well-sized trolley for most golfers.

-The new S1 will also feature Motocaddy's new 'Click-'n-Connect' lithium battery.
-Most manufacturers use this type of battery now and the new era of cable-free electric trolley batteries are extremely lightweight as well as easy to attach to the chassis and far less prone to breaking.
-What definitely makes Motocaddy's new entry level model stand out from the crowd is that, when the S1 trolley folds up, the battery automatically becomes disconnected, allowing for charging to take place without removing the battery from the chassis.
-It's small quality of life changes like this that can make a model stand out in this crowded market.
+The S1 also features Motocaddy's newest 'Click-'n-Connect' lithium battery.
+What definitely makes Motocaddy's new entry-level model stand out from the crowd is that, when the S1 trolley folds up, the battery automatically becomes disconnected, allowing for charging to take place without removing the battery from the chassis.
+It's the small quality-of-life changes like this that can make a model stand out in this crowded market.

 Motocaddy vs Powakaddy - GPS & Compact Electric Trolleys

 Looking at the entry level models barely scratches the surface when it comes to electric trolley offerings from Motocaddy and Powakaddy.
-An exciting development in 2022 was the announcement of the Powakaddy CT8 GPS, which will be available in Spring 2022.
+As well as the launch of the RX Range for 2023, the Powakaddy CT8 GPS, launched in 2022, will be available if you're after a more-compact non-remote model that features GPS technology.
 It will join the Powakaddy CT6 in the brand's super-compact trolley range and boasts a fully-integrated GPS system accessible via a 3.5" touchscreen display.
 When it launches later this year, the CT8 GPS will be the smallest, most intelligent ultra-compact golf trolley on the market.

 - Read our full Powakaddy CT8 GPS Electric Trolley review

 Competing directly against the CT8 is the Motocaddy M5 GPS.
-Both trolleys offer a really compact folding mechanism with inbuilt GPS, so differentiating between the two is tough.
-One element that we think helps distinguish the M5 GPS from the CT8 GPS is the M5's cellular capabilities.
+Both trolleys offer a really compact folding mechanism with an inbuilt GPS, so differentiating between the two is tough.
+One element that we think helps distinguish the M5 GPS from the CT8 GPS is the M5's cellular capabilities and the Performance Plan.
 This is the first electric trolley in the world and gives users access to full-hole mapping instead of just greens as well as offering real-time updates and performance tracking.
-While this features comes at a £49.99 a year subscription fee after a 6-month free trial, it's updates like this that can help you differentiate between the models from these two manufacturers at the top of the game.
+While this feature comes at a £49.99 a year subscription fee after a 6-month free trial, it's updates like this that can help you differentiate between the models from these two manufacturers at the top of the game.

 Dan is currently playing: